Skip to Main Content

 ▲ Note:

-• This is a second term 7-week course.
+• This is a first term 7-week course.
 Please click on the above “Meeting Dates” for detailed information.
 Field experience required.
-This course will meet on the following days:
+This course will meet on the following days: 8/19 and 9/30.

 Meeting dates